hachyderm/community/community.hachyderm.io/content/en/docs/moderation/exceptions-and-rules/_index.md

 ## Exceptions

-If you believe that you are an exception to the rules, please email us at [admin@hachyderm.io](mailto:admin@hachyderm.io) with the following information:
+If you would like to request an exception to the rules, please email us at [admin@hachyderm.io](mailto:admin@hachyderm.io) with the following information:
-- Your username:
+- Your username
-- A link to the rule that you are impacted by:
+- A link to or description of the rule that you are impacted by
-- A description of why you believe you are an exception:
+- A description of why you believe you are an exception

 ## Rule Changes